Ryintosh/dota2_watcher/config-example/README.md

 # Configuration and Secret Management
-You will need five files in this directory:
+You will need five files in a new directory named /config:
 - webhooks.json
 - database.json
 - keys.json